JesseEmond/theoretical/merge/README.md

   - This means that this first block is in its final position, and we can skip it altogether (it already has the `Z` smallest elements, in order).
 - If both blocks originate from different sorted subarrays (assume the first block is from `xs` and the second from `ys`, but logic holds both ways), then the first block contains the smallest `Z` remaining elements of `xs` (similar logic as the precedent case) and the second block contains the smallest `Z` remaining elements of `ys` (same idea).
 Thus, the `Z` smallest elements of the two blocks are the `Z` smallest elements of `U{xs, ys}`.

-We'll go over an example in the next section to make this clearer.
+We'll go over an example in the next section to make this clearer and expand on the guarantees we preserve.

 ### 3) Grab `Z` smallest unsorted elements for each block

-This is where the algorithm gets really elegant in my opinion.
+This is where the ideas behind the hints for Kronrod's algorithm get really elegant, in my opinion.

-We ultimately want to go through `A`, one block at a time, doing a merge (**not** in-place!) between the current block and the next.
+For this step, we ultimately want to go through `A`, one block at a time, doing a merge (**not** in-place!) between the current block and the next.
 How can we afford to do it with extra memory?
 By using our buffer that we created in step 1!
 There's something that feels very elegant (if not a bit claustrophobic) about implementing an in-place algorithm by using the additional-memory version of itself, using a temporary working area of the input data.

 Let's focus on the implementation first, then go into more detail about why that properly sorts the array `A`.